 I did various things to increase the visibility of Bigger Leaner Stronger such as enrolling it in book giveaways, running some ads on Facebook, and contacting various people in the fitness industry, offering to send them books to review.
 Sales increased, and I used the money to pay off credit card debt I had accumulated.

-Several months later, I recruited a friend to work with me on a part-time basis (Jeremy, for those of you who have emailed with him), and while I worked on the writing (Cardio Sucks was next, followed by The Shredded Chef), he worked on growing the book sales.
+Several months later, I recruited a friend to work with me on a part-time basis, and while I worked on the writing (Cardio Sucks was next, followed by The Shredded Chef), he worked on growing the book sales.

 It might sound like a no-brainer type of decision, but it wasn’t.
 It wasn’t making a lot of money yet, and past success wasn’t any guarantee of future results.
 Who knows, maybe my work would just come and go like many other authors of all genres.